-- Some respondents identified an opportunity for a walking/running/cycling path around the perimeter of Perth - Cycling routes with wider paved shoulders on roads - Better promotion of existing trails - Trails connecting Perth to surrounding trails and conservation areas - Implications Trails are an important part of the Plan Area assets, and offer a wide range of recreational uses.
-While the Municipalities as a whole are not in need of more hiking trails, the Master Plan will consider opportunities for better interconnection between trails, better promotion of existing trails, and the addition of mountain biking trails.
+Trails are an important part of the Plan Area assets, and offer a wide range of recreational uses.
+While the Municipalities as a whole are not in need of more hiking trails, the Master Plan considers opportunities for better interconnection between trails, better promotion of existing trails, and the addition of mountain biking trails.